gkamtzir/mlops-scaffold/README.md

 ## Project Structure and General Information
 The data are stored in the `data` folder, any data related to MLFlow are stored in the `mlruns` folder, while we manually keep some experiment results in the `results` folder.
 All three folders are versioned via DVC.
+The GDrive folder is public and contains some rudimentary data for demonstration reasons.

 Regarding the core scripts we have:
 - `/core/utilities.py`: contains a utility that reads input parameters through the command line.